-Counselling (MBACP / MNCS-Accredited), Professional Diploma in Integrative Counselling and Psychotherapy, Bsc Psychology (Hons); MA in Social Work and MA in Professional Practice with Children and their families
+Counselling (MBACP / MNCS-Accredited), Professional Diploma in Integrative Counselling and Psychotherapy.
+MA in Social Work and MA in Professional Practice with Children and their families

-I am a counsellor and psychotherapist, offering short- and long-term counselling to adults and young people over the age of 13.
-I am an integrative counsellor, which means I can draw upon different theories and models to work flexibly to meet your needs.
+I am a counsellor and psychotherapist, offering short- and long-term counselling to adults and young people over the age of 11.
+I am an integrative counsellor, which means I can draw upon different theories and models to work flexibly to meet your needs, although the core of my work is person-centred and relational.
 My aim as your counsellor is to provide a warm, confidential space for you to explore what you are experiencing.
 I work collaboratively with you at your pace, with compassion and acceptance, in your context, with past, present, or future concerns.

 People have counselling for many reasons, such as experiencing anxiety or depression, bereavement, stress, loss, and changes in relationships or wanting to feel different about life as a whole.
 I work with you as an individual and support you make your own choices, find solutions, or have your voice heard.
 I specialise in relational issues and working with loss, change and life transitions.

-Alongside my private practice I volunteer for a local charity where I offer trauma-informed counselling for adults and young people who have experienced abuse at some point in their lives.
-I have previously worked as a counsellor for Sheffield IAPT, both in primary care and staff counselling with workplace issues.
+I have previously worked for a charity offering trauma-informed counselling for adults and young people who have experienced abuse at some point in their lives, as well as a counsellor for Sheffield IAPT, both in primary care and staff counselling with workplace issues.